is a process where pigments are inserted

 Natural delicate colors are oftentimes more vulnerable to the effects of the sun,

-the breakdown by the body's natural response.
+swimming and the breakdown by the body's natural response.

 How Safe is Cosmetic Tattooing?